Employer Responsibilities under the Pasadena Minimum Wage Ordinance

 Under the Ordinance, every employer must:

-- Post in a clearly visible location where any employee works the Pasadena Minimum Wage Poster that applies to the workplace to inform employees of the current minimum wage rate that applies to their employment and of their rights under the law.
-The correct Minimum Wage Poster is determined by employer size.
+- Post in a clearly visible location where any employee works the Pasadena Minimum Wage Poster that applies to the size of the employer’s workforce to inform employees of the current minimum wage rate that applies to their employment and of their rights under the law.

 - Give to each current employee, and new employees at the time of hire, written notification of the employee’s rights under the Minimum Wage Ordinance and their potential right to the federal Earned Income Credit (EIC).